DedRobin/codewars/README.md

 # Hello!
-There is my solutions of exercises.
+There is my solutions.